Reed Coverdale | How Can America Become Free Again? | OAP #32

 Yeah.

-So um ultimately, what's your sentiment then about what the regarding what the outcome is going to be?
+So ultimately, what's your sentiment then about regarding what the outcome is going to be?

-I mean, is it just going to continue for another century of you know this libertarian movement existing, but Republicans and Democrats getting elected?
+I mean, is it just going to continue for another century of this libertarian movement existing, but Republicans and Democrats getting elected?

-Or do you think that we're at a in a political climate right now where something's going to change?
+Or do you think that we're in a political climate right now where something's going to change?

-I think it depends on how the shakeup happens, because I don't think we're going to remain the dominant superpower in the world for another hundred years.
+I think it depends on how the shakeup happens because I don't think we're going to remain the dominant superpower in the world for another 100 years.

-So it's not, I don't think the next hundred years is going to be like the past hundred years, you know.
+So it's not, I don't think the next hundred years is going to be like the past 100 years.

 I don't really know.

-Um, I I guess my biggest hope is that this trajectory that people are losing faith in government continues, and they finally decide, you know, we don't need this one giant federal government controlling all these 50 states.
+I guess my biggest hope is that this trajectory that people are losing faith in government continues and they finally decide, you know, we don't need this one giant federal government controlling all of these 50 states.

-Uh at the very least, we should respect the 10th amendment again And let the states govern themselves.
+At the very least, we should respect the 10th Amendment again and let the states govern themselves.

-I think that some sort of balkanization or secession or breakup is the best solution that we could have going forward for peaceful um, you know, a peaceful resolution of the problem now.
+I think that some sort of balkanization or secession or breakup is the best solution that we could have going forward for peaceful, you know, a peaceful resolution of the problem now.

-Um so I just think that getting people to think in the way of okay, we don't need centralized control to keep us all online.
+So I just think that getting people to think in the way of, okay, we don't need centralized control to keep us all online.

-Uh so I, you know, I think the best thing we can do is just talk about those ideas and try to change the way people think, because if people don't change the way they think, it doesn't matter what type of government policies you pass, because if you get rid of an authoritarian policy, but the public doesn't really care, then that can just sneak right back in again.
+Because if people don't change the way they think, it doesn't matter what type of government policies you pass because if you get rid of an authoritarian policy, but the public doesn't really care, then that can just sneak right back in again.

-You have to change the way the public perceives um authority, perceives the government, um, perceives liberty, and that's how you win.
+You have to change the way the public perceives authority, perceives the government, perceives liberty, and that's how you win.

 Yeah, that makes sense.

-Um so it's sort of inevitable that the intelligence community um uh at some point, I don't know if it like I said, I don't know if it's next year or next century, but it's it's it seems to me inevitable that they will be um an overwhelming power in the government to the point where the other branches and departments really can't they can't overcome it,
+So it's sort of inevitable that the intelligence community at some point, I don't know if it, like I said, I don't know if it's next year or next century, but it seems to me inevitable that they will be an overwhelming power in the government to the point where the other branches and departments really can't, they can't overcome it.

-Um, you know, I think CIA kind of does run everything anyway.
+You know, CIA kind of does run everything anyway.

-But uh Ryan Dawson, um I first found out about him in 2016 because I was a uh I was a Rand Paul guy myself, and then he just didn't do well.
+But Ryan Dawson, I first found out about him in 2016 because I was a Rand Paul guy myself and then he just didn't do well.

-So I actually decided, you know what, I'm gonna look at Bernie Sanders.
+So I actually decided, you know what, I'm going to look at Bernie Sanders.

-I disagree with him on a lot of stuff, but you know, he sounds like he's kind of anti-war and pro-civil liberties.
+I disagree with him on a lot of stuff, but he sounds like he's kind of anti-war and pro-civil liberties.

 And then I came across one of Ryan Dawson's videos.